Cabarrus County, North Carolina: History

 The county was formed on December 29, 1792, from Mecklenburg County.
 Located in the Piedmont, it was named after Stephen Cabarrus of Chowan County, speaker of the North Carolina House of Commons.

-Catawba Indians were the primary inhabitants of the area until beginning about 1750, the county was settled mainly by immigrants: Germans on the eastern side and Scotch-Irish in the western area of the county.
+Catawba Indians were the primary inhabitants of the area until beginning about 1750, when the county was settled mainly by immigrants: Germans on the eastern side and Scotch-Irish in the western area of the county.
 When it came time to choose a location for the county seat and county government, each ethnic group wanted the county seat located close to their populations and could not reach agreement on a site.
 Stephen Cabarrus wrote to the citizens pleading with them to come together in peace to choose a location for their county seat.
 A central area of the county was chosen in 1796 and aptly named Concord, a derivative of two French words "with" and "peace."
 Representative Paul Barringer introduced a bill into the state legislature to incorporate Concord; it passed on December 17, 1806.
 The town of Concord was begun on land owned by Samuel Huie and wife Jane Morrison Huie.

 The first substantiated gold find in America was in 1799 by young Conrad Reed while playing in Little Meadow Creek, located on the Reed farm in southeastern Cabarrus County.
 According to research, Conrad's find was a gold chunk approximately the size of a shoe and weighing 17 pounds.
 His father John Reed took the nugget into Concord to a silversmith, who informed Reed that the rock did not have any value.
 The elder Reed returned home with it, holding it for three years until a trip in 1802 to Fayetteville, where he sold the "nugget" to a jeweler for $3.50.
 Over time John Reed learned that the jeweler sold the large nugget for several thousand dollars.
 Reed returned to Fayetteville insisting on more just compensation.
 This discovery and news of the sale spurred the beginning of gold mining in the area.